dts-hosting/docker-certbot-acm/README.md

 - Upload certificates to ACM
 - Register certificates with an ALB

-Certificates are status checked using cron.
+Certificates are status checked using `cron.daily`.

-*Note: to generate certificate/s the first time without waiting for cron see [run.sh](./run.sh) as an example of directly invoking the certificate bootstrap process.*
+*Note: to generate certificate/s the first time without waiting for cron see [run.sh](./test/run.sh) as an example of directly invoking the certificate bootstrap process.*

 The Docker image is based on Nginx which runs persistently